httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 ## Server Returns No Representation Data

+Requests without a payload body can still send a Digest field applying the digest algorithm to an empty representation.

-As there is no content coding applied, the `sha-256` and the `id-sha-256` digest-values are the same.
+As there is no content coding applied, the `sha-256` and the `id-sha-256` digest-values in the response are the same.

 Request:

 ~~~
-HEAD /items/123
+HEAD /items/123 HTTP/1.1
+Digest: sha-256=47DEQpj8HBSa+/TImW+5JCeuQeRkm5NMpJWZG3hSuFU=

 ~~~